Himal Khabarpatrika

 Himalkhabar.com (हिमाल खबरपत्रिका) is a Nepali language monthly news magazine published by Himalmedia Private Limited.
 It has developed a choice following of both the rural and urban intelligentsia, maintaining credibility and an inclusive editorial voice.
 While its readership spans the country, Nepalis worldwide also read it, including the opinion-forming and decision-making classes and the vernacular-elite.
-Khabarpatrika’s share is a sizeable chunk of the vernacular reading population of Nepal, and the quality of that readership means that the message does get maximum dissemination.
+Khabarpatrika’s share is a sizeable chunk of the vernacular reading population of Nepal, and the quality of that readership means that the messages get maximum dissemination.